 Benefits of Apple Cider Vinegar

 Other than helping catch fruit flies and adding incredible shine to your hair when used as a rinse, what is apple cider vinegar good for?
-The scientifically proven benefits of apple cider vinegar are as follows:
+The scientifically supported benefits of apple cider vinegar are as follows:

 - Promoting a feeling of fullness (perhaps the true reason behind its weight loss claims!)